yunguid/oakley/declaration.md

 ## 1 Executive summary

-Oakley SRS is an **offline, AI-powered spaced-repetition system** that captures knowledge snippets from any screen, turns them into flash-cards with a local LLM, and periodically quizzes the user by voice or text.
-Every stage—screenshot, OCR, card generation, review scheduling, and speech recognition—runs on-device, preserving privacy and working without an Internet connection.
+Oakley SRS is an AI-powered spaced-repetition system that captures text or screenshots from your screen, turns them into flash-cards using OpenAI, and periodically quizzes the user by voice or text.
+The system provides both a desktop app for card creation and a web interface for browsing and reviewing cards.

 ---